 The Company's largest vendor is also an equityholder in the Company.
-Total payments related to the agreement with this party are disclosed in Note 9 "Reseller Agreement."
+Total payments related to the reseller agreement with this party are disclosed in Note 9 "Reseller Agreement."
 The Company also purchases services from this party to assist in managing its own sales cycle, customer relationship management, and other business functions.
 The Company has a non-cancellable agreement for the purchase of services.
-In December 2021, this agreement was renewed for one year and expires in December 2022.
+In November 2022, this agreement was renewed for one year and expires in December 2023.
 Based solely on information reported in a Schedule 13G/A filed with the SEC on February 11, 2022, this vendor is no longer considered a related party as of December 31, 2021, and the amounts disclosed related to them are accordingly presented while the vendor was considered a related party.
-The vendor was considered a related party for the three and six months ended July 31, 2021 and was no longer considered a related party for the three and six months ended July 31, 2021 and \$0.8 million for the six months ended July 31, 2021.
-The Company continues to do business with the vendor.
+The vendor was considered a related party for the three and nine months ended October 31, 2021 and was no longer considered a related party for the three and nine months ended October 31, 2021.

-The Company entered into a Merger Agreement on January 7, 2022, as disclosed in Note 1 "Organization and Description of Business" and Note 7 "Business Combinations."
+The Company entered into the Merger Agreement on January 7, 2022, as disclosed in Note 1 "Organization and Description of Business" and Note 7 "Business Combinations."
 Affiliates of Insight Partners were equityholders of SimpleNexus and certain other parties in connection with the Merger Agreement transaction, and other affiliates of Insight Partners are currently significant stockholders of the Company.